Netherlands · tool

 Stamppot

-A hearty, comforting mashed potato dish mixed with one or more vegetables like kale (boerenkool), sauerkraut (zuurkool), or endive (andijvie), often served with rookworst (smoked sausage).
-It's the ultimate Dutch comfort food, perfect for a chilly evening.
+A hearty mashed potato dish mixed with vegetables like kale (boerenkool) or sauerkraut (zuurkool), often served with smoked sausage (rookworst).
+It's ultimate comfort food, perfect for a chilly evening.

 Bitterballen